ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 After you update to the {{site.data.keyword.blockchainfull_notm}} operator, you need to apply the Fix Pack to your console.
 You can update your console by removing the original ConfigMap and deployment spec that was created when the console was deployed.
 Removing these artifacts will allow your console to pull the latest configuration and images from the updated operator.

 You can start by running the following command to delete the console ConfigMap.
+The default name of the console ConfigMap is `ibpconsole-configmap`.
+If you changed the name of the console during the deployment process, you can use the `kubectl get configmap -n <namespace>` command to get the list of ConfigMaps on your namespace.
 Replace `<namespace>` with the name of your namespace or OpenShift project:
 ```
 kubectl delete configmap -n <namespace> ibpconsole-configmap
 ```
 {:codeblock}

-The default name of the console ConfigMap is `ibpconsole-configmap`.
-If you changed the name of the console during the deployment process, you can use the `kubectl get configmap -n <namespace>` command to get the list of ConfigMaps on your namespace.

-You can then delete the console deployment using the following command:
+You can then delete the console deployment.
+The default name of the console deployment is `ibpconsole`, unless you changed the name during the deployment process.
+You can find the name of your console deployment by using the `kubectl get deployment -n <namespace>` command to get the name of the deployments on your namespace.
+Delete the deployment using the following command:
 ```
 kubectl delete deployment -n <namespace> ibpconsole
 ```
 {:codeblock}

-The default name of the console deployment is `ibpconsole`, unless you changed the name during the deployment process.
-You can find the name of your console deployment by using the `kubectl get deployment -n <namespace>` command to get the name of the deployments on your namespace.

-After you delete the console deployment and ConfigMap, the console will restart and download the new images and configuration settings of the v2.1.3 Fix Pack from the updated operator.
+After you delete the console deployment and ConfigMap, the console will restart and download the new images and configuration settings provided by the v2.1.3 Fix Pack from the updated operator.
 You can use the following commands to confirm that the console has the updated with the latest images and configuration.
 The new images used by the console and your blockchain nodes will have the tags with the date `20200416`.
 ```
 kubectl get deployment -n <namespace> ibpconsole -o yaml
 kubectl get configmap -n <namespace> ibpconsole-configmap -o yaml